Masoud647/Masoud647.github.io/README.md

 that is recognized by the first ‘n’ character.
 And then scan the part number which will be identified by a ‘p’ character.
-Every item that the user will scan will go under the student’s name for check out which will go to a database stored in the raspberry pI.
+Every item that the user will scan will go under the student’s name for check out which will go to a database stored in the raspberry pi.

 This application is designed for an android device.
 This project also cannot work offline due to the database being a huge part of the hardware aspect.